ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

   `cost-types` of the `meta` field.

-- The `filtered-cost-map-pv` information resource provides a multipart filtered cost map resource, which exposes the Maximum Reservable Bandwidth (`maxresbw`) property.
+- The `filtered-cost-map-pv` information resource provides a multipart filtered cost map resource, which exposes the Maximum Reservable Bandwidth (`max-reservable-bandwidth`) property.

 - The `http-proxy-props` information resource provides a filtered unified